This is my search section here

 Okay, so that’s rest from Genesis through Revelation.
 At this point, you might be thinking that the biblical idea of rest sounds great, but exhausting—we rest from one activity only to engage in another.
 This is great for Type A personalities, but what about those of us who are Type B?

 Well, there’s one more theme in scripture that we need to look at before getting into application.
 And that’s the theme of physical rest.
 As we just saw, when we rest, we imitate God, who also rested.
 In so doing, we participate with God and share a similarity.
 But the theme of physical rest also involves sleep, and this is different.
 You see, sleep emphasizes our difference from God.
 God doesn’t sleep!
 As the Psalmist says, “Behold, [God] who keeps Israel will neither slumber nor sleep” (Psalm 121:4).
 In contrast, we need sleep.
-Some of us require a little, others more.
+And some of us require a little more than others!
 Psalm 4:8 says, “In peace I will both lie down and sleep; for you alone, O Lord, make me dwell in safety.”
 When we sleep, we make evident our dependence on God.
 We can sleep well because God is trustworthy.
 At the end of the day, our security isn’t found in our circumstances.
-We trust that as we sleep, God will sustain us, and watch over us until we wake again.
+We trust that as we sleep, God will sustain us, and care for us until we wake again.

 So what are our main takeaways from all of this?
 I’ll give you three: